joshiausdemwald/AutowiringBundle/README.md

     alternative to the common way defining services by XML, Yaml or plain PHP files.

-    All services are defined by using a class annotation named @Service
+    All services are defined by using a class annotation named "@Service".

 2.  automatically wires (injects) dependencies to existing services as well as annotation-defined services.
 Supported is